 Will I need to take time off from my job?

 The MHCDS program is designed for working professionals.
 There will be four residential periods, spaced evenly throughout the 18-month program.
-The first and last period will be two weeks long; the second and third periods will be five days each.
+The first residential period will be two weeks long; the second and third periods will be five days each, and the last is ten days.
 The online portion of the program is designed to require an average of 15 hours per week.

 How can I apply?

 Please visit the Apply page of this website.

 Tuition and fees for the class of 2020 is $108,375 for the entire 18-month program.
 We recommend a total budget of $116,000 for tuition and fees plus textbooks and housing/living expenses during residential periods in Hanover, New Hampshire.